marcinbunsch/narrator/README.md

-# David Attenborough narrates your life.
+# Krystyna Czubówna narrates your life.

 https://twitter.com/charliebholtz/status/1724815159590293764

 ## Want to make your own AI app?

 Check out [Replicate](https://replicate.com).
 We make it easy to run machine learning models with an API.

 ## Setup